Pratia Teams with VirTrial to Become First 'Virtual Trial Capable' Site Network in Europe

 About VirTrial

 VirTrial is a technology company using a stable, long-standing telehealth platform to transform the clinical trials industry.
 The platform offers a Virtual Care Management (VCM) program that combines video, text, and email allowing pharmaceutical companies and CROs to create patient-centric trials by replacing some study visits with virtual visits.
 The vision is for 25-50% of the visits to be conducted virtually creating a hybrid model.
-This model is ideally suited for Phase III/Phase IV trials where patient compliance can be assessed from any location.
 Our Virtual Care Management (VCM) program allows sites to review and assess patient compliance.
 The VirTrial app is supported on any device (Apple, Android, tablet and/or computer) and can be used by any site.
 It is hosted in a secure, cloud-based, environment and is HIPAA compliant.

 About Pratia